Mattress Runs: What Are They, How Do They Work?

 World of Hyatt Globalist requires 60 elite nights, and offers all kinds of amazing perks.
 It could totally be worth checking into a hotel for a night in order to earn Globalist status.
 Similarly, there’s the Hyatt Milestone Rewards program, where you get extra perks for every 10 elite nights you earn.

-For example, if you end the year with 69 elite nights, staying one more night would get you your choice of either 10,000 World of Hyatt bonus points or an extra suite upgrade award.
-Either of those could potentially be worth mattress running for.
+For example, if you end the year with 69 elite nights, staying one more night would get you your choice of either 10,000 World of Hyatt bonus points or an extra suite upgrade award, plus a Guest of Honor award.
+That could potentially be worth mattress running for.

 At the margins it’s worth mattress running for status